A Casa (TV series): A Casa Online

-An online spin-off show titled A Casa Online is presented by Rafael Calixto.
-The show is broadcast live on Facebook after every episode and is also available on-demand via R7 Play.
+An online spin-off show titled A Casa Online was presented by Rafael Calixto.
+The show was broadcast live on Facebook after every episode and is also available on-demand via R7 Play.
 It features interviews with special guests and exclusive content across social media sites like YouTube.

 Ratings and reception

 Brazilian ratings

 All numbers are in points and provided by Kantar Ibope Media.